Glossary of employee benefits and healthcare terms

 Benefit reconciliation is when premium bills are reviewed against a company’s payroll deductions to check for potential discrepancies.
 A company’s benefits specialist or accounting specialist typically performs the reconciliation at regular intervals, such as monthly or quarterly.

 Benefits reconciliation aims to confirm that all payments are accurate, meaning that no charges are above or below the intended amount.
-Employers also check their employees’ enrollment status in their company’s health insurance plans and ensure no terminated employee still receives a premium payment.
+Employers also check their employees’ enrollment status in their company’s health insurance plans and ensure that no terminated employee still receives a premium payment.

 You can learn more about how to choose a benefits administrator in our article.